-We currently field seven teams including men’s, ladies, mixed, and veterans.
+We currently field teams in various categories including men’s, ladies, mixed, midweek, and veterans.

 New members are welcome to apply to join a relevant team either as a nominated player or as a reserve.
 Team selection is made via a selection sub-committee and members wishing to play in a league should contact the relevant committee member.